 The Biblical Studies major allows students to pursue collegiate coursework with an expanded major in Bible exposition.
 In addition to the required subjects, this major has two basic components-a Biblical Studies core of Bible and doctrine and a vocational ministry minor.
-Of the many hours of electives in this major, at least 12 hours must be from the Division of Bible and Theology, and at least 12 hours must be from one area of the Division of Christian Ministries (e.g., Local Church Ministries, Biblical Counseling, or Women's Ministry).
+Of the many hours of electives in this major, at least 12 hours must be from the Division of Bible and Theology, and at least 12 hours must be from one area of the Division of Christian Ministries (e.g., Local Church Discipleship Ministries, Biblical Counseling, or Women's Ministry).
 An internship or project related to that area is also required.
 A B.A. degree may be earned by taking four semesters of a foreign language.

-This major is not intended to replace our other ministry degree programs, such as the Pastoral and Missions programs.
+This major is not intended to replace our other ministry degree programs, such as the Pastoral and World Missions programs.
 Students contemplating this major as a means of preparing for a specific ministry should consider the requirements of such future vocational ministry, since a Biblical Studies major would normally necessitate further seminary training.
 The Biblical Studies major does provide the flexibility often needed by ¡Arriba! students and transfer students, and it is an ideal program for those interested in Bible exposition along with a ministry minor and additional electives.

-BIBLICAL STUDIES ¡ARRIBA!
+BIBLICAL STUDIES: ¡ARRIBA!

-This program allows students to spend a year in the overseas ¡ARRIBA! program and transfer those credits into a flexible four-year major.
+This program allows students to spend a year in the overseas ;ARRIBA! program and transfer those credits into a flexible four-year major.

-Freshman Y ear-Fall Spring

-B-RE 101 Intro. to Bible Study 3 B-RE 102
+B-RE 101 Intro. to Bible Study 3

 B-SU 101 O.T.
-Law, History, Poetry 3 B-SU 102
+Law, History, Poetry 3

-G-CO 101 English Composition I 3 B-SU 104
+G-CO 101 English Composition I 3

-G-HU 101 Music Appreciation 2 G-CO 102
+G-HU 101 Music Appreciation 2

-G-SS 101 The Family 3 G-NM 106
+G-SS 101 The Family 3

-M-ME 101 Intro. to Missions & Evang G-SS 102
+M-ME 101 Intro. to Missions & Evang J. 3

 17 h rs.